ebranger/galactica/instructions/users/README.md

 The first time you log in, run the command `passwordless`.
 After you have done this run the program `loadavg` to see which nodes that are currently available and their present workload.
 The first time you run `loadavg`, you'll need to answer yes for every node to confirm to ssh that you want to connect, which you probably will.

-Use ssh to log in to one of the compute nodes, e.g. `ssh adama`to log in to the adama node.
-There is also a shortcut command named the same as the node, e.g. use `adama` to to log in to the adama node.
+Use ssh to log in to one of the compute nodes, e.g. `ssh adama` to log in to the adama node.
+There is also a shortcut command named the same as the node, e.g. use `adama` to log in to the adama node.

 Please log in to the home node (`galactica`) at least once every 100 day in order to prevent your account from being locked.
 For this login, you need to use ssh (e.g. [`ssh`](https://linux.die.net/man/1/ssh) on Mac and Linux or [`putty`](https://www.putty.org/) on Windows) and not Fast-X.